Typical Age Range

 Attitude

-The brain continues to develop reaching typical adult thought patterns by about age 24.
-During the early part of stage 5 males tend to be rash in their behavior, doing things without fully thinking about the consequences of their actions.
+The brain continues to develop, reaching typical adult thought patterns by about age 24.
+During the early part of stage 5, males tend to be rash in their behavior, acting without fully considering the consequences of their actions.